 Growing up Chamberlin was not interested in basketball at all, he claimed it was, “a game for sissies.”
 He was interested in track and field instead but growing up in Philadelphia he realized that basketball was the most popular game to play.

 In 1958 Wilt joined the Harlem Globetrotters, and was able to perform in Moscow in 1959.
-Afterwards Chamberlin made his NBA debut on October 24, 1959 for the Philadelphia Warriors.
+Afterward, Chamberlin made his NBA debut on October 24, 1959, for the Philadelphia Warriors.

-The most ironic thing that happened in his 14 year career was earning MVP awards in 1967 then half way through the 68 season he gets traded to the Los Angeles Lakers.
+The most ironic thing that happened in his 14-year career was earning MVP awards in 1967 then halfway through the 68 seasons he gets traded to the Los Angeles Lakers.
 That was an NBA first, but he did join a team with Hall of Famers Elgin Baylor and Jerry West.
 The Lakers with the help of Wilt Chamberlin went on to win the Championship in 1972.

 - Chamberlin was in the movie “Conan the Destroyer” with Arnold Schwarzenegger in 1984.